Guide to the Collection

 ii.
 Volumes, 1902-1949

-Volumes include a 1941-1947 account book recording daily receipts and expenditures, and a series of line-a-day diaries dating from 1902 to 1949.
+Volumes include a 1941-1947 account book recording daily receipts and expenditures, as well as a series of line-a-day diaries dating from 1902 to 1949.
 In her diaries, Jane comments on the weather, her health, social events, and daily activities.
-Because Jane lived with Edward and Rebecca Cummings in Cambridge for much of this time, her diaries chronicle the lives of their family as well.
+Because Jane lived with Edward and Rebecca Cummings in Cambridge for much of this time, her diaries chronicle the lives of their family, as well.
 Her 1947 diary mentions the final illness and death of Rebecca Cummings in January 1947.
 Jane's travel diary, dating from June to September 1911, records her voyage and trip abroad to Spain, Algiers, Italy, Austria, Switzerland, France, and England, describing her daily activities, sightseeing, and the weather.

 E. Edward Estlin Cummings papers, ca. 1900-1914

 The papers of E. E. Cummings date entirely from his childhood and youth.
 They include two scrapbooks containing magazine and newspaper illustrations of people, animals, historical and foreign scenes, fantasy characters, pirates, cowboys, cartoons, images of famous people, buffalo, and greeting cards.
 Three penmanship exercise books date from about 1902.
 His writings include 1902 stories about life on Joy Farm, his family's retreat in New Hampshire; a 1907 report on "Our Visit to the Public Library"; 1909 short fiction; an illustrated school report on various jungle cats; and an August 1914 poem "From a Newspaper."
 Also in this series is a 1907 letter from James S. Love, Cummings's childhood friend.